 Every Tuesday during Fall and Spring semesters, faculty and students attend the Structural Biology/Biochemistry Seminar Series held in the Kasha Laboratory Building.
 We are privileged to learn about the research of noted scientists from around the country and from FSU.
 Advanced MOB and Biochemistry students also present their research to their colleagues in this venue.

-The MOB student group called SECS: Students for the Effective Communication of Science, holds a seminar & meeting once a week during the Fall and Spring terms to give MOB students the opportunity to speak in front of a group of fellow students about topics of current interest.
+The MOB student group called SECS: Students for the Effective Communication of Science, holds a seminar and meeting once a week during the Fall and Spring terms to give MOB students the opportunity to speak in front of a group of fellow students about topics of current interest.
 Through questions and discussion in an open, but casual seminar setting, participating students learn how to become better lecturers and public speakers.
 The MOB Program also provides the best pizza in town to fuel the sessions.